 When you shift to Reverse, the Park Assist view displays on the left side of the instrument panel, showing any objects that are in close proximity to the front and rear of Model S. This view closes when you shift into Drive unless objects are detected close to the front of the Model S, in which case the Park Assist view closes automatically when your driving speed exceeds 5 mph (8 km/h).
-When reversing, visual feedback also displays on the touchscreen, immediately below the camera view (see Rear View Camera on page 71).
-You can close this view manually by touching the X in the upper left corner.
+When reversing, visual feedback also displays on the touchscreen, immediately below the camera view (see Rear View Camera on page 62).
+You can manually close the park assist view on the touchscreen by touching the X in the upper left corner.